HowestX/howestx-docs/Comparison.md

 P2PU was founded with funding from the Hewlett foundation, the Shuttleworth foundation and the university of California Ivine.
 It was founded by a group of people that felt the existing ways of online learning were inadequate, especially the social aspect.

 ### Usability
-P2PU also offers an attractive user interface, yet we felt it was not as intuitive as it should be.
+P2PU offers an attractive and intuitive user interface.
+It also appears to be mobile ready, which is a big plus.

 ### Activity
 It’s definetely still used by a large user base, but it shows signs of decline.
 It’s github is not that active and has open issues as old as 3 years (the oldest bug dates from 25 May 2012).
 Google trends also reveals a steady decline.